DoctorU/useful-stuff/README.md

 #### ukcodoctoruseful.cards
 Messing around with a card game.
 #### nodejs/shop
 A node-based ecommerce platform.
-Currently being refactored to use TDD, AngularJS and RESTful services as much as possible.
+Currently being refactored to use TDD, AngularJS and RESTful services as much as possible. (recently moved to [https://github.com/DoctorU/nodejs-shop](https://github.com/DoctorU/nodejs-shop))

 ## History